Tooth whitening can be a very effective way of lightening the natural colour of your teeth without removing any of the tooth surface.

 Private charges will vary from practice to practice and region to region.

 Laser or power whitening will be more expensive than professional bleaching.

 We recommend you get a written estimate of the cost before you start any treatment.

 The effects of whitening are thought to last one to two years.
 However, this will vary from person to person.
 The effect is less likely to last as long if you smoke, or eat or drink products that can stain your teeth.
 Ask your dentist for their opinion before you start the treatment.

 Some people may find that their teeth become sensitive to cold during or after the treatment.
 Others may have discomfort in the gums, a sore throat or white patches on the gum line.
 These symptoms are usually temporary and should disappear within a few days of the treatment finishing.

 If any of these side effects continue you should go to your dentist.

-Many kits sold over the counters in pharmacies and in stores, do not contain enough of the whitening product to be effective and some kits sold over the internet may contain mild acids and abrasives.
+Many kits sold over the counters in pharmacies and in stores, carry risk, or do not contain enough of the whitening product to be effective and some kits sold over the internet may contain mild acids and abrasives.

 Tooth whitening can only lighten your existing tooth colour.
 Also it only works on natural teeth.
 It will not work on any types of ‘false’ teeth such as dentures, crowns and veneers.
 If your dentures are stained or discoloured visit your dentist and ask for them to be cleaned.